Using electronic working papers creates dark data that becomes unusable. Audit management software can help you avoid this issue.

 Avoiding dark data starts with change management

 If you still have problems with dark data, you’ll need to address your current processes and technologies to create lasting change.
-But change is difficult; especially if your processes and technologies have been in effect for a long time.
+Purpose-built audit management systems can prevent dark data.
+But change is difficult–especially if your processes and technologies have been in effect for a long time.

 Read our white paper below to learn more about how your organization can change from a culture of dark data sooner rather than later.

 - How to avoid dark data and understand the need for digital evidence